 First, you can inject the SHA-1 checksum of a blob into an \$Id\$ field in the file automatically.
 If you set this attribute on a file or set of files, then the next time you check out that branch, Git will replace that field with the SHA-1 of the blob.
-It's important to notice that it isn't the SHA of the commit, but of the blob itself:
+It's important to notice that it isn't the SHA-1 of the commit, but of the blob itself.
+Put the following line in your .gitattributes file: